sveinbjornt/ManDrake/README.md

 Long story short, I was sick of writing man pages in an endless cycle of edit-view, edit-view so I decided to do something about it and made this editor.
 It's a bit rough around the edges, but it works really well for me.

-You can download a pre-built binary of version 3.0 here:

 * [Download ManDrake 3.1](http://sveinbjorn.org/files/software/mandrake/ManDrake-3.1.zip) (Intel 64-bit, 10.7 or later, ~1.9 MB)

 To learn more about the man page format: